-There is a set of factors contained in 18 U.S.C. §3142 that I have to look at to determine whether there are conditions that will assure your appearance and the safety of others.
+There is a set of factors I have to consider to determine whether there are conditions of release that will assure your appearance and the safety of the community.

-The first factor is the nature and circumstances of the offense charged, including whether it involves a controlled substance.
-It clearly does, so that is a negative factor towards release.
+The first is the nature and circumstances of the offense charged, including whether it is a crime of violence.
+It was a crime of violence and involved a firearm, which are negative factors.

 The next factor is the weight of the evidence.
-The Indictment is a probable cause determination.
+There has been a Grand Jury Indictment so that is a negative.

-The next factor is the history and characteristics of the person.
-There is nothing to indicate problems with physical or mental condition.
+The next factor is the history and characteristics of the person, including your character and physical and mental condition.
+There is nothing in the report or the proffers that indicate problems there.

-The family ties are positive.
+Your family ties appear to be positive.

-His employment is positive.
+Your employment is positive.